 Ann-Margaret Esnard

-Ann-Margaret Esnard is the Associate Dean for Research and a Distinguished University Professor of Public Management and Policy.
-She was hired in 2013 as part of the cluster on “Shaping the Future of Cities,” during the third phase of the University’s Second Century Initiative.
+Ann-Margaret Esnard is a Distinguished University Professor of Public Management and Policy.
+She was hired in 2013 as part of the cluster on “Shaping the Future of Cities” during the third phase of the University’s Second Century Initiative and previously served as Interim Dean for the Andrew Young School of Policy Studies and as Associate Dean for Research and Faculty Affairs.

 Esnard has served on a number of state and national committees including the Disasters Roundtable of the National Academy of Sciences, the National Research Council’s committee on Private-Public Sector Collaboration to Enhance Community Disaster Resilience, the State of Florida Post-Disaster Redevelopment Planning initiative, and Committee for Measuring Community Resilience led by the National Academies of Sciences, Engineering and Medicine.